This post may contain affiliate links.

 Yes, you can also serve additional dipping sauce along with the white gravy if you wish, or totally skip the gravy step and just use a dipping sauce.

-Some of my favorite sauces to serve with Chicken Fried Steak Fingers include:
+Some of my favorite sauces to serve with homemade Steak Fingers include:

 - Honey Mustard